The Top 25 Gifts Teachers Really Want from StudentsAll Posts

 16. A Prodigy Premium Membership for your child

-Teachers know all the extra in-game rewards and prizes that come with Premium Memberships will boost student engagement and motivate kids to play the game more.
-This means more math questions answered and more important math skills mastered!
+Teachers know all the extra in-game rewards and prizes that come with Premium Memberships can boost student engagement and help motivate kids to practice more math.

-Not only will it make teachers happy, but it will also provide an optimal source of screen time while your child spends time at home.
+Not only will it make teachers happy, but it can also provide an optimal source of screen time while your child spends more time relaxing at home.
+Plus, you'll get extra parent tools to see how they're doing and support them even more.

 I would love for parents to buy Prodigy Premium Memberships for their children!